 In fact, it was so revered, that reishi was once reserved use amongst emperors and royalty only.
 Immortalised all throughout Chinese art, temples, statutes and paintings, reishi mushroom was held in the highest esteem among Chinese royalty and is surrounded by many legends over the past 4 millennia.
 This adaptogen was extremely prized amongst the Orient and often hung above doorways as a protector.

-No contraindications have reported in medical literature concerning the consumption of reishi mushroom.
+No contraindications have reported in medical literature concerning the consumption of reishi mushroom; reishi mushrooms are very safe.
 However, interactions are theoretically possible in patients using immunosuppressive medication.
 For those with internal bleeding reishi is not advised as it may thin the blood in the short term.
 For those who are experiencing extremely low blood pressure due to illness we advice you use blood building Jing herbs in conjunction with reishi.

 We know you guys love it as much as we do :) She really is the queen.
-Make sure you check out our epic podcast episode (episode #8) covering reishi and all her benefits.
 We've also got a beautiful article on how you can take your meditation to the next level (hint, its reishi!)